Freitag: recycling with style

 ... to Japanese Zen

-Swissness is part of Freitag's success.
-Freigtag's website has a telling recommendation: "Be nice with your FREITAG and it will be a real Swiss friend: modest, reliable and always there when you need it."
+Swissness is part of FREITAG's success.
+FREITAG's website has a telling recommendation: "Be kind to your FREITAG and it will be a good friend: modest, reliable and always there when you need it."
 The Freitag brothers have been able to combine these Swiss qualities, of which they are proud, with great openness to the world and to all kinds of influences – a world where borders are sometimes meaningless, particularly in the field of sustainable development.
 "In Japanese design philosophy, which has been a great source of inspiration for us, there is for example the aesthetic concept of wabi-sabi, the notion that there is beauty in imperfection like the spots on our bags.
 It's a concept that's far from typically Swiss."
-Another important point, stresses Daniel Freitag, are the favourable conditions Switzerland offers, which also happen to correspond with Freitag's philosophy: "If the mindset that underpins our work spreads and wins more followers, I think that this could have a lasting impact well beyond what we produce as a small company in a small country."
+Another important point, stresses Daniel Freitag, are the favourable conditions Switzerland offers, which also happen to correspond with FREITAG's philosophy: "If the mindset that underpins our work spreads and wins more followers, I think that this could have a lasting impact well beyond what we produce as a small company in a small country."
 A small country with enormously talented people who are capable of communicating powerful messages beyond its borders...